 You need to keep in mind that Newfoundlands tend to be prone to separation anxiety more quickly than other breeds.
 And they don’t like to the left alone for more than several hours.

 Many people love this huge dog breed.
-So, most people curious to know if Newfoundlands like to cuddle.
+So, most people are curious to know if Newfoundlands like to cuddle.
 This entire article is an in-depth guide that explains the point in detail.
 I hope this helps most of you.
 Have a nice day.